 Occupying a road or footway

-You should issue a notice to residents at least 48 hours prior to a partial or full road closure if:
+You should issue a notice to local residents at least 48 hours prior to a partial or full road closure if:

-- it restricts access in any way
+- it will restrict access in any way

 Companies need approval for a: